DaviMedrade/ETS2Sync-Helper-2/README-en.md

 This app synchronizes the job list on Euro Truck Simulator 2, in order to make it easier to organize a convoy on Multiplayer.

 ## Download
-Languages: Brazilian Portuguese, European Portuguese, English, German, Spanish, and Swedish.
+Languages: Brazilian Portuguese, European Portuguese, English, German, Spanish, French and Swedish.

 http://files.dsantosdev.com/ets2sync_helper.zip